portsentry/portsentry/docs/Contributing.md

 + Run the integration tests: ``cd system_test ; ./run_all_tests.sh``.
 Consider running the tests in a VM.
 It would be greatly appreciated if you could run the tests on Linux, NetBSD, FreeBSD and OpenBSD but it's not a requirement.
   - Note; The shell script build_and_test.sh can be used in order to build and run the tests on several VM's at the same time

+## Documentation

+Make sure to update the documentation when needed.
+All documentation is in the docs/ folder.
+Pay special attention to:

++ Keep examples/portsentry.conf in sync with docs/portsentry.conf.md

 ## Issue Reporting

 When reporting issues: